Club Procedures

 Departing Members (top)

-• Receive gate key - the airport gate key shall be returned to the airport
+• Receive gate key - the airport gate key shall be returned to the club tresurer.

 • Receive plane and hanger keys - the aircraft and hanger keys shall be returned to a board member